 Another way to reduce the risk of transmission of microorganisms (germs) that can cause infection is to practice standard or universal precautions.
 Standard precautions cover all situations where you may come into contact with body fluids, but universal precautions applies specifically to contact with blood, and does not apply to contact with feces, nasal secretions, sputum, sweat, tears, urine, saliva, or vomit unless these body fluids also contain blood.
 In child care settings, standard precautions involves using barriers to prevent contact with body fluids from another person, as well as cleaning and sanitizing contaminated surfaces.
-You can read more about standard precautions in the Standard and Universal Precautions as they Apply to Child Care Settings Fact Sheet attached in the Learn Activities section below.
+You can read more about standard precautions in the Standard and Universal Precautions as they Apply to Child Care Settings Fact Sheet attached below.

 Barriers you might use to help prevent bodily fluid contact might include: